chaooo/hexo-theme-BlueLake/README.en.md

     url: http://www.example2.com/
   - title: site-name3
     url: http://www.example3.com/

-# Miscellaneous
-show_category_count: true ## If you want to show the count of categories in the sidebar widget please set the value to true.
-widgets_on_small_screens: true ## Set to true to enable widgets on small screens.
-busuanzi: true ## If you want to use Busuanzi page views please set the value to true.
-google_analytics: ## Your Google Analytics tracking id, e.g. UA-42425684-2
-baidu_analytics: ## Your Baidu Analytics tracking id, e.g. 8006843039519956000
 ```

 - **version** - For automatic refresh of static files on CDN.
 - **menu** - Navigation menu,just follow the format of existied items.
 - **widgets** - Widgets displaying in sidebar.